 For behavioral attacks, attacks of the Data bomb and Resource overlimiting: the regular sampling algorithm is enabled by default.
 Extreme sampling starts only if the percentage of attacks in your traffic is high.

-When the sampling algorithm is enabled, in the Events section, the Hits sampling is enabled notification is displayed.
+When the sampling algorithm is enabled, in the Attacks section, the Hits sampling is enabled notification is displayed.

 Sampling will be automatically disabled once the percentage of attacks in the traffic decreases.